earthly/earthly/README.md

 ---------------------------------

 [🌍 Earthly](https://earthly.dev) is a build automation tool for the container era.
 It allows you to execute all your builds in containers.
-This makes them self-contained, reproducible, portable and parallel.
+This makes them self-contained, repeatable, portable and parallel.
 You can use Earthly to create Docker images and artifacts (eg binaries, packages, arbitrary files).

 <br/>
 <br/>